anuragjain-git/start-to-joke/README.md

+😂 [l4rm4nd](https://github.com/l4rm4nd)  => Why are fish easy to weigh?
+Because they have their own scales.

  😂 [vivekpathakgit](https://github.com/vivekpathakgit)  => What's the best part about TCP jokes?
 I get to keep telling them until you get them.

  😂 [vivekpathakgit](https://github.com/vivekpathakgit)  => When do doctors get angry?
 When they run out of patients.